Greenest-Guy/osu-mania-Skin-Merger/README.md

 ## :exclamation: Issues & Suggestions
   Please report any issues and or suggestions [here on GitHub](https://github.com/Greenest-Guy/osu-mania-Skin-Merger/issues) or message me on Discord ```rh7thm```
-  FYI: As of now, skins with gameplay animations may not merge properly and will be fixed in the future.